platformsh/platformsh-docs/docs/src/tutorials/migrating.md

 ---
 title: "Migrating to Platform.sh"
 description: |
   Moving an already-built site to Platform.sh is generally straightforward.
-For the most part, the only part that will vary from one framework to another is the details of the Platform.sh configuration files.
+For the most part, the only part that varies from one framework to another is the details of the Platform.sh configuration files.
 ---

 {{% description %}}